-The Policy primarily outlines the following in relation to asbestos in the former Dubbo Local Government Area:
+The draft Policy primarily outlines the following in relation to asbestos in Dubbo Regional Council's LGA:

 - 1. Council's roles and responsibilities;

 - 2. Land contamination and land use;

 - 3. Response to emergencies and incidents;

 - 4. Management of asbestos waste;

 - 5. Community concerns and complaints; and

 - 6. Work, health and safety requirements.